Contributed By Advokatfirman Vinge KB

-The offering of benefits is not generally recognised in Sweden.
+The offering of benefits is generally not recognised in Sweden.
 Offering benefits to healthcare professionals should therefore take place with great restraint, towards recipients in both the private and public sectors.
-The Swedish Penal Code, which is described above in section 8.1, is interpreted against the code of conduct within the industry.
+The Swedish Penal Code, which is described above in 8.1 General Anti-bribery Rules, is interpreted against the code of conduct within the industry.

-It is not allowed to offer gifts to healthcare professionals.
-However, information and educational material may be provided only if the material (i) is of a value not exceeding SEK450, (ii) is of a direct professional relevance to the recipient and (iii) to the direct benefit of patient care.
+It is not allowed to offer gifts to health care professionals.
+However, information and educational material may be provided only if the material is of a value not exceeding SEK450, is of a direct professional relevance to the recipient and to the direct benefit of patient care.